7 best all-inclusive cruise lines in the world (updated for 2026)

 Cruise ship near a glacier in Alaska

-Seven Seas Explorer in Alaska (Photo: Regent Seven Seas Cruises)
+Seven Seas Explorer sails to destinations around the world, including Alaska (Photo: Regent Seven Seas Cruises)

 When Regent’s Seven Seas Explorer debuted in 2016, it made a splash with the “world’s most expensive suite.”
 The famed Regent Suite has since become even more lavish, and the line continues to expand on what it claims to be the most inclusive cruising experience, thanks to new dining venues and all-suite accommodation categories.

-What’s included: Round-trip airfare (in business class for cruises that embark from an overseas departure port), airport-to-ship transfers, one night in a pre-cruise hotel, 24-hour room service, open bar, gratuities, Wi-Fi, laundry service, and unlimited shore excursions.
+What’s included: One night in a pre-cruise hotel, 24-hour room service, open bar, gratuities, Wi-Fi, laundry service, and unlimited shore excursions

 3. Crystal